papatangosierra/serifu/README.md

         -
         Briareos: What numbers?

-would be a perfectly valid way to describe three sequential pages, the second of which has two panels.
+would be a valid (albeit perverse) way to describe three sequential pages, the second of which has two panels.

-The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, updating them as necessary when the script changes and freeing the translator or editor from the error-prone process of doing so manually.
+The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, keeping them updated as necessary when the script changes and freeing the translator or editor from the error-prone process of doing so manually.

 ### Script Text